Singularity categories of deformations of Kleinian singularities: The singularity category of as a -linear category

-Therefore the functor is also essentially surjective, and so we have the claimed equivalence. \end{proof}
+and so the functor is also essentially surjective.
+We therefore have the claimed equivalence. \end{proof}

-This is quite an intuitive result.
-In Lemma \ref{quasidomlem} we saw that $\mathcal{O}^\lambda$ is singular if and only if $\lambda_i = 0$ for some $i \neq 0$, and this happens precisely when $\proj \Pi(Q_\lambda) \simeq \stabMCM \mathcal{O}^\lambda$ is nontrivial.
-In particular, the singularity categories of the deformations $\mathcal{O}^\lambda$ are nontrivial if and only if $\mathcal{O}^\lambda$ is singular, as one would expect.
-Moreover, the vertex modules $V_i$ with $i=0$, or with $i \neq 0$ and $\lambda_i \neq 0$, are the vertex modules which are projective, and hence vanish in $\stabMCM \mathcal{O}^\lambda$, and this is reflected by the fact that these are the vertices which are deleted to obtain $Q_\lambda$. \\ We recall that an additive category is said to be \emph{Krull-Schmidt} if every object decomposes into a finite direct sum of objects, each of which has a local endomorphism ring, and where this decomposition is essentially unique.
-As an immediate consequence of Theorem \ref{addequiv}, we have the following result:
+It follows that $\stabMCM \mathcal{O}^\lambda$ is nontrivial if and only if $\lambda_i = 0$ for some $i \neq 0$ which, by Lemma \ref{quasidomlem}, happens precisely when $\mathcal{O}^\lambda$ is singular; this is consistent with the more general fact that $\Dsg(R)$ is nontrivial if and only if $R$ is singular.
+Moreover, the vertex modules $V_i$ with $i=0$, or with $i \neq 0$ and $\lambda_i \neq 0$, are those which are projective and hence vanish in $\stabMCM \mathcal{O}^\lambda$.
+This is reflected by the fact that these are the vertices which are deleted to obtain $Q_\lambda$. \\ As an immediate consequence of (the proof of) Theorem \ref{addequiv}, we have the following result: